 It’s that time again – soccer season just started and I bet when the club asked for volunteers everyone took two steps back while you stood still!

-Congratulations you are the newly hired volunteer coach!
+Congratulations you are the new volunteer coach!

-Decide on a consistent practice format
+1. Decide on a consistent practice format

+You want your players playing soccer; not trying to figure out what’s next.
 It doesn’t have to be rigid at all – but a simple routine of a few major areas will help make a practice run more efficiently.

 This simple routine gave the teacher a few extra minutes to prepare and kept the students busy.

 In soccer, this could take the shape of a fun activity, a technical block, and ending with a game.
 Anything is possible.

-Start Every Practice with Tag
+2. Start Every Practice with a Tag Game

-Now that you have decided to use a consistent format, the first activity needs to be a hit.
-As I wrote in the eBook entitled Become a Rec Coach Super Hero! there is no better way to start a practice than with several rounds of tag.
+As we wrote in the eBook entitled Become a Rec Coach Super Hero! there is no better way to start a practice than with several rounds of tag.

-Disguise Pressure with Racing and Chasing Games
+3. Disguise Pressure with Racing and Chasing Games

-End Every Session with 1v1 & Small-Sided Games
+5. End Every Session with 1v1 & Small-Sided Games